 The following Practice Compliance practice note provides comprehensive and up to date legal information covering:

-This Practice Note is based on reporting requirements in the SRA Codes of Conduct 2019 (in force from 25 November 2019) as amended by the SRA Regulatory Arrangements (Reporting Concerns) (Amendment) Rules 2019, the SRA’s Enforcement Strategy and information set out in SRA, Reporting concerns: Post-consultation position.
+This Practice Note is based on reporting requirements in the SRA Codes of Conduct 2019 as amended by the SRA Regulatory Arrangements (Reporting Concerns) (Amendment) Rules 2019, the SRA’s Enforcement Strategy and information set out in the SRA’s Reporting concerns: Post-consultation position paper.

 For more guidance on the 2019 regulatory regime, see Practice Notes:

 SRA Code of Conduct for individuals and firms

 SRA Accounts Rules 2019

 See also Precedents: Breach reporting policy—law firms and Training materials—breach reporting 2019—law firms.

 The 2011 SRA Handbook contained two distinct reporting obligations: